microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewreviewerscope.md

 | queryType | String | The type of query.
 Examples include `MicrosoftGraph` and `ARM`. |
 | queryRoot | String | In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, `./manager`, is specified.
 Possible value: `decisions`. |

-For more about configuration options for **reviewers**, see [assign reviewers to your access review definition](/graph/accessreviews-reviewers-concept).
+For more about configuration options for **reviewers**, see [Assign reviewers to your access review definition using the Microsoft Graph API](/graph/accessreviews-reviewers-concept).

 ## Relationships